benazoulaydev/Flight-Simulator-Cpp/README.md

 - Open the FlightGear app, go to settings and to Additional Settings write :
 --generic=socket,out,10,127.0.0.1,5400,tcp,generic_small
 --telnet=socket,in,10,127.0.0.1,5402,tcp

+- Copy fly.txt From the Assets folder to the same folder as the main.

 ## Usage
 You can change the content inside fly.txt according to how you want the plane acts.